energy7/practiceixd/resources.md

 permalink: /resources/
 ---

-Our [class drive](https://drive.google.com/drive/folders/0B2Z6ydcCAmjjMWFYR0h3MGdIeTQ?usp=sharing) has a few things you will need.
+Our [class drive](https://drive.google.com/drive/folders/0B2Z6ydcCAmjjMWFYR0h3MGdIeTQ?usp=sharing) has a few things you will want.
 Other tools and readings that will help your process are below!

 ###### 1: Read